 The Reynolds number is the ratio of inertia forces to viscous forces and is a convenient parameter for predicting if a flow condition will be laminar or turbulent.
 It is defined as

-For lower Reynolds numbers, the boundary layer is laminar and the streamwise velocity changes uniformly as one moves away from the wall, as shown on the left side of the figure.
-As the Reynolds number increases (with x) the flow becomes unstable and finally for higher Reynolds numbers, the boundary layer is turbulent and the streamwise velocity is characterized by unsteady (changing with time) swirling flows inside the boundary layer.
+The boundary layer is laminar for lower Reynolds numbers, and the streamwise velocity uniformly changes as one moves away from the wall, as shown on the left side of the figure.
+As the Reynolds number increases (with x), the flow becomes unstable.
+Finally, the boundary layer is turbulent for higher Reynolds numbers, and the streamwise velocity is characterized by unsteady (changing with time) swirling flows inside the boundary layer.

-Transition from laminar to turbulent boundary layer occurs when Reynolds number at x exceeds Rex ~ 500,000.
-Transition may occur earlier, but it is dependent especially on the surface roughness.
-The turbulent boundary layer thickens more rapidly than the laminar boundary layer as a result of increased shear stress at the body surface.
+The transition from laminar to turbulent boundary layer occurs when Reynolds number at x exceeds Rex ~ 500,000.
+The transition may occur earlier, but it is dependent especially on the surface roughness.
+The turbulent boundary layer thickens more rapidly than the laminar boundary layer due to increased shear stress at the body surface.

 The external flow reacts to the edge of the boundary layer just as it would to the physical surface of an object.
 So the boundary layer gives any object an “effective” shape which is usually slightly different from the physical shape.
 We define the thickness of the boundary layer as the distance from the wall to the point where the velocity is 99% of the “free stream” velocity.

-To make things more confusing, the boundary layer may lift off or “separate” from the body and create an effective shape much different from the physical shape.
+The boundary layer may lift off or “separate” from the body and create an effective shape much different from the physical shape to make things more confusing.
 This happens because the flow in the boundary has very low energy (relative to the free stream) and is more easily driven by changes in pressure.

 Special reference: Schlichting Herrmann, Gersten Klaus.
 Boundary-Layer Theory, Springer-Verlag Berlin Heidelberg, 2000, ISBN: 978-3-540-66270-9